StraubJones/Portfolio-Website/README.md

     - **Robust** (using widely-accepted tools to allow easy future compatibility)
   - For more information on these principles, see the resources listed under Accessibility in Sources at the end of the README.
 For the full list of specific web design principles I am aiming toward in this site, see specifically http://webaim.org/intro/#principles.
 2. Diversity and Inclusion
   - Arguably a superset of accessibility, diversity in users can only exist when accessibility has been made a priority.
 Every failure to make a site accessible automatically limits the diversity of its user base.
-But above and beyond diversity of users, **finish**
+But above and beyond diversity of users, this site prioritizes diversity of ideas and diversity of tools. **Examples??**
 3. Research / Continuous Learning
   - Hopefully this principles section and the resources section in and of themselves are compelling evidence that I am invested in well-researched, thoroughly designed websites, where both the core concepts behind an app and the tools used within it work together to create a cohesive whole.
 My main research interests are those two (though not purely limited to them):
     - New web development concepts (higher-level ideas for UX/UI, structure, design, workflow, etc.)
     - New web development tools (specific front-end frameworks, state management methods, database management systems, object-relation mapping libraries, etc.)
-  - The philosophy behind my continuous-learning focus is a variant of the concept of growth mindset, theorized by Dr. Carol Dweck. **FINISH**
+  - The philosophy behind my continuous-learning focus is a variant of the concept of growth mindset, theorized by Dr. Carol Dweck.
+According to Dweck, 'growth mindset' is the belief that ability can be learned, rather than being innate.
+Someone who embraces this mindset in a certain aspect of life will be more likely to:
+    - Keep trying in the face of difficulty, instead of giving up
+    - Accept and learn from mistakes
+    - Listen to and incorporate negative or critical feedback
+    - Be inspired by the success of others and push themselves harder as a result
+  - The most obvious outlet for continuous learning on this site is the blog, where I will post new things I learn and new tools I've discovered, but the site itself reflects the desire to use a variety of tools and approaches to solving problems, even within the structure of a given website. **Examples??**

 ## Getting Started